aminalm/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   The FlashBlade driver does not currently support Share Replicas
+   Neither the FlashBlade or FlashArray drivers does support Share Replicas

 Share Management
 ----------------